9:00-10:00am – Registration, Coffee, and Conversation

 - Seed Session A – Skill Based Training: “It’s Targeted Canvassing, Cher.”
 Led by Mary Pritchard and Ben Zucker (with Poor People’s Campaign).

 - Seed Session B – Skill Based Training: “Communications and Social Media.”
-Led by Clare Stagg (with Louisiana Progress) and Lynda Woolard (with Blue Dat).
+Led by Lynda Woolard (with Blue Dat).

 - Seed Session C – Issue Based Forum: “Environmental Justice for Cancer Alley.”
-(Additional details forthcoming.)
+Led by Robert Taylor with Concerned Citizens of St. John The Baptist Parish.

 - Seed Session D – Issue Based Forum: “Move the Mindset and Take ‘Em Down Caddo – Against the Glorification of the Confederation.”
-Led by Greg Davis and Frank Crocco (with Move the Mindset).
+Led by Greg Davis.

 - Moderator: Alicia Cooke, Activist Extraordinaire